brycefors/PowerShell-Profile/README.md

 #### Profile Management
 - `pro`: Edit the profile script (launches VS Code if available, falls back to Notepad).
 - `reload`: Reload the profile script in the current session and clears cached configuration stamps.
+- `pull-profile`: Alias for `Update-ProfileFromRemote`.
+Downloads the latest profile version from GitHub and reloads it.

 ## Installation